Innov8tia is quite active, so much so that

-We were supposed to create a video to apply but I just copy/pasted a clip from our Laudato Si’ Video.
+After the regional and semi-finals we were supposed to create a video as part of our finals application but I just copy/pasted a clip from our Laudato Si’ Video.
 Incredulously, we were selected.
-There were 42 startups at the event selected from 2,000+ applicants.
+There were 42 startups at the event selected from 2,000+ other startups (I assume this was the number of regional startups?).
 All the top China VCs sent reps to the event.
 All of the facility’s staff were taller than me, as in 190+ cm tall.
 It was a serious event.
-Nottingham didn’t provide any financial travel support but, for some reason, the university’s incubator Director, assistant, and another person, the Shenanigan spotter (far left), traveled to the event.
+Nottingham didn’t provide any financial support or travel assistance, but the university’s incubator Director, her assistant, and another person, apparently a local angel investor aka the Shenanigan spotter (far left), traveled to the event.

 Jessica and I are on the right.

 The first two days involved some site visits at a Microsoft incubator, a KPMG presentation on how to create off-shore tax avoidance shell companies, and a semi-finals pitch from which 12 teams would be selected to make 3 minute pitches while the remaining 30 companies would make 1 minute pitches at the finals.

 The most interesting thing, I thought, was they had these guys on either side of the stage dressed as Ming Dynasty warriors, if a presenter went over their time limit these guys would bang their big drums.

 Of course Jessica does a great job presenting.
 She always receives a lot of compliments on her concise, comprehensive, and easy to understand presentations.